 Should Strangles infection be identified or if indeed it is suspected while awaiting a diagnosis, then it is important to separate the horses into the following groups using a “traffic light” type system:

 Isolation is a critical step in preventing further disease spread.
-The ‘Strategy to Eradicate and Prevent Strangles (STEPS)’ provides detailed information on isolation and can be found on the following link:
+The ‘Strategy to Eradicate and Prevent Strangles (STEPS)’ provides detailed information on isolation and can be found here.

 Yard owners are also strongly advised to consider biosecurity management plans in the event of an outbreak.
 It is critical that rapid isolation of infected and at risk animals takes place to prevent further spread of the disease.
 A delay whilst this is investigated could mean the difference between movement restrictions on the yard for a few weeks or for many months.
 Strict hygiene and biosecurity plays an essential role in preventing and controlling this disease.